kjain14/testgeneval/README.md

 ## Datasets

 ### TestGenEvalLite
-Docker images for testbeds used in the `TeestGenEvalLite` dataset has been built and tested.
+Docker images for testbeds used in the `TestGenEvalLite` dataset has been built and tested.

 ### TestGenEval
 Docker images for testbeds used in the `TestGenEval` dataset has been built and tested.